DAL EM

 Dr. Manal Sheikh

-Manal is a third-year emergency medicine resident at Dalhousie University.
+Manal is a fifth-year emergency medicine resident at Dalhousie University.
 She comes from Calgary, Alberta, and did all her education there including medical school before venturing out east.

 Dr. Alysha Roberts